Onsraa/Emmental-Game/README.md

 # Emmental-Game

 This is a PHP object oriented programmation combat game with elements (and not cheese).
-We failed our first project but we couldn't name two repository by the same name so instead of Elemental-Game, we called it Emmental-Game.
+We failed our first project but we couldn't name two repositories by the same name so instead of Elemental-Game, we called it Emmental-Game.

 For games and for a lot of progamming applications, objects are not the most efficient way to run a program.
 But it's quite easy to understand the concept and it's very formative.